paulocheque/django-dynamic-fixture/docs/source/ddf.rst

     instance = N(MyModel)
     # The same as:
     # instance = new(MyModel)
-    print instance.id # this will print None print instance.some_field # this will print the auto generated data
+    assert instance.id is None
+    assert instance.some_field is not None

 It is possible to enable saving its dependencies, but it has to be enabled manually::

     instance = N(MyModel, persist_dependencies=True)
-    print instance.id # this will print None print instance.some_fk_field.id # this will print None
+    assert instance.id is None
+    assert instance.some_fk_field.id is not None

 Fixture: F